Ankush Chaudhari

 Ankush Chaudhari (Marathi pronunciation: [əŋkuʃ t͡səu̯dʱəɾiː]) is an Indian film actor, screenwriter, director, producer and theatre personality known for his works in Marathi cinema.
 Ankush is known as one of the most successful actors in marathi cinema.
+He has received several awards including three Filmfare Awards Marathi.
+He is one of the highest-paid actors of the Marathi industry.